actionhero/node-resque/README.md

   name: os.hostname() + ":" + process.pid,
 };
 ```

+Note that when using `"*"` queue:

+- there's minor performance impact for checking the queues
+- queues are processed in undefined order

 The configuration hash passed to `new NodeResque.Worker`, `new NodeResque.Scheduler` or `new NodeResque.Queue` can also take a `connection` option.